b-fakhar/Data-Driven-Approach-for-Data-Classification/README.md

 -	Implemented and evaluated ML models using cross-validation with and without hyperparameter tuning.
 -	The new data-driven approach improves the speed of the existing supervised methods on average by 80%.
 The proposed approach also provides better performance compared to kNN, Logistic Regression, Naïve Bayes, and SVM in biological data classification.

-## SKILLS/Tools
+# SKILLS/Tools
-- Machine Learning, Optimization, Feature Engineering, Hyperparameter Tuning, Python, Matplotlib, Seaborn, MATLAB, MOSEK, LaTeX.
+- Machine Learning, Optimization, Feature Engineering, Hyperparameter Tuning, Python (Scikit-learn, Pandas, numpy, Seaborn, Matplotlib), MATLAB, MOSEK, LaTeX.

-## Related Pulications
+# Related Pulications
 ### Refereed Journal Publication

 ##### •	F. F. Firouzeh, J. W. Chinneck, S. Rajan, "Faster Maximum Feasible Subsystem Solutions for Dense Constraint Matrices,” Submitted to Computers and Operations Research Journal.